 Our cacao beverage is a thick drinking, a bit grainy, cacao that simultaneously relaxes and energizes.

 It is pure, nutrient-dense, and minimally processed.

-We roast the cacao gently and grind it into a paste.
+We roast the cacao gently, and grind it into a paste (or known as cacao mass).
 Then we mold it into small blocks that we invite you to cut into shavings at home and blend with hot water or your favorite milk, plus optional spices such as cayenne, or rosemary and sage.
 Savor slowly, with deep breaths, and let the cacao work its magic.

 You can find some of our favorite recipes for “spirit of cacao” by clicking here.
 Or click here to shop now.

 "What is the difference between cacao drinking powder and ceremonial cacao?"

 Cocoa powder is the result of the extraction of the cacao fat from whole cacao beans, which has been discovered in the Netherlands in 1828 by Coenraad J. van Houten.
 Mr. Van Houten discoverd a way to treat cacao with alkaline salts to make a powdered cacao that was easier to mix for pastry purposes.

 Cacao powder has lost the cacao butter (fat) normally inside of the cacao beans, which has been previously extracted using a press.
 The darker the cacao powder is, the less cacao butter it has.
 People sometimes think that the dark color of the cacao powder means more% of cacao contents, but this is not true.
 Cacao powder, due to it's new form, can't be considered a whole food.

 Instead, our Ceremonial cacao is a whole and slow food.

 Our Ceremonial Cacao is 100% artisanal (made by us), freshly made,